AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 <div align="center"><img src="https://user-images.githubusercontent.com/68826419/129247706-5c15bb6f-3f27-42e6-8f67-40d8ee472929.png" /></div>

-Now, we're going to create a form in video feed to choose the video file, input title of the video, and to upload the video.
-First we're going to choose the video file, which will process to upload on IPFS with `this.props.captureFile` method.
-Then we're going to input the title of the video `ref={(input) => { this.videoTitle = input }}`.
+Now, we're going to create a form in the video feed to choose the video file, input the title of the video, and upload the video.
+First, we're going to choose the video file, which will process to upload on IPFS with `this.props.captureFile` method.
+Then we're going to input the title of the `video ref={(input) => { this.videoTitle = input }}`.
 <br>
-Finally, `onSubmit` event we'll upload the video file with the title of video by `this.props.uploadVideo(title)` method.
+Finally, onSubmit event we'll upload the video file with the title of the video by `this.props.uploadVideo(title)` method.

 ```javascript
           <div className="vide-feed col-md-2 border border-secondary overflow-auto text-center" style={{ maxHeight: '4000px', minWidth: '175px' }}>